Explaining TL-15 and TL-30 Safes Rating: Full Guide

 Security Features of TL-30 Safes

-TL-30 safes are engineered to a higher standard, eliminating the weak points commonly targeted in break-in attempts.
-These safes often feature advanced security measures like glass re-lockers, which trigger additional locking mechanisms if tampering is detected.
+• Weak Points Eliminated.
+TL-30 safes have advanced security measures like glass re-lockers, which trigger additional locking mechanisms if tampering is detected.
 Anti-pry bars, internal relockers, and additional hard plates are also standard features.
 The design focus is on uniform resistance across all sides, making it exceedingly difficult for burglars to gain entry.

 Comparing TL-15 and TL-30 Safes